Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0013-animation-library.md

 The following are top three libraries available:

 **1) React Transition Group** - (https://github.com/reactjs/react-transition-group)
+ Works by simply changing classes on an element depending on lifecycle of a transition (entering transition, being in transition, exiting transition).
+Since all it does is just changing classes, the transition itself has to be written in CSS.
+On the plus side, this means these transitions are the most performant.
+On the minus side, CSS gets decoupled from JS.
+Also, the duration of animation is imperatively controlled in two places: by time passed to the component and by duration specified in CSS.

 - Minified size: 16.9 KB
 - 67 issues open and 260 closed
 - Gives more flexibility and control with increase in complexity